"My clothes fit better, I'm more confident, and my mental health has improved!"

 However, despite these worries, I wanted to give it an honest attempt.
 Running myself into the ground every day left me feeling exhausted, injured, burnt out, and ravenously hungry for food.
 Because I was using the same macros guide as I was while doing Thinner Leaner Stronger, I was losing weight–however, it was not sustainable at all.

 Turns out I had a hidden love for weight lifting.
 I work out at home because I don’t enjoy the gym and I find it more sustainable to exercise at home.
-I compared a progress picture of me at 57 kg on a running program and me at 57 kg on Thinner Leaner Stronger and the muscle definition is ridiculous.
+I compared a progress picture of me at 126 pounds on a running program and me at 126 pounds on Thinner Leaner Stronger and the muscle definition is ridiculous.
 I much prefer the way my body looks when I’m lifting rather than running.

 What do you like most about the program?

 It was so sustainable and satisfying.
 Results were slightly slower than running my ass off every day but the results were far superior.
 I felt better and less burnt out.
 Even being on a cut didn’t seem unsustainable.

 How does this program compare with others you’ve tried?

 My diet didn’t change but it felt a lot more sustainable and I gained valuable information and advice from Thinner Leaner Stronger that I didn’t know before.

 How has what you’ve achieved with your body changed other areas of your life?

 My clothes fit better.
 I’m more confident in photographs.
 I smile more.
 Due to the sustainable routine, I do actually have more energy.
 I really don’t begrudge getting up at 5 am to workout.